-From their indoor environment, light, watering, and fertilizing needs, CLICK HERE to learn how to take care of plants with these simple tips.
+From their indoor environment, light, watering, and fertilizing needs, follow these recommendations so you learn how to care for your indoor garden plants.

 Ok so now you’ve got the basics covered and have a list of easy-care plants to start with that are really hard to kill.

 Sometimes we overcare for our indoor plants when we should maybe leave them be.
 And overwatering is a major reason for plant decline.